themarcba/simple-rpg/README.md

 Made it easier to create maps, using a (X,Y) coordination system to create.
 This is just to create the map.
 Inside, it still works the same with north, east, south, west properties, pointing to the next field.

-Huge thanks to [@dacostafilipe](https://twitter.com/dacostafilipe) for helping my out with the ES6 rewrite and Webpack setup. ??
+Huge thanks to [@dacostafilipe](https://twitter.com/dacostafilipe) for helping my out with the ES6 rewrite and Webpack setup.

+I added now canvas graphics and arrow key control.

 # Install